wildfly-extras/wildfly-camel-book/components/README.md

 #### Add a reference to the component

-To make this module visible to arbitrary JavaEE deployments add a reference to `modules/system/layers/fuse/org/apache/camel/component/main/module.xml`
+To make this module visible by default to arbitrary JavaEE deployments add a reference to `modules/system/layers/fuse/org/apache/camel/component/main/module.xml`

 ```xml
 <module xmlns="urn:jboss:module:1.3" name="org.apache.camel.component">